-1. The PM/PC is ultimately responsible for overseeing the NCIC/NLETS.
+- 1. The PM/PC is ultimately responsible for overseeing the NCIC/NLETS.
 This includes planning for the necessary equipment, funding, and ensuring that all terminal operators are trained and screened by the ATC.
 The PM/PC need not be certified in the use of the NCIC/NLETS system, but it is recommended.
 The PM/PC is responsible for taking administrative actions against personnel who have violated NCIC/NLETS policies and procedures.
-Every two years the PM/PC, as the senior police officer, must review the NCIC tape #1 and submit a letter to the CTO stating he has reviewed the tape and on which he did so.
-The PM/PC has the ultimate decision as to who receives access to the NCIC/NLETS system.
-The PM/PC shall appoint an ICTO/ATC.
+The PM/PC has the ultimate decision as to who receives and retains access to and is certified in the use of the NCIC/NLETS system.
+The PM/PC shall appoint an ICTO/ATC. - 2.
+ICTO/ATC.

-2. ICTO/ATC.
 The ICTO/ATC is to administer the daily use of the NCIC/NLETS terminal and ensure compliance with the CTA, NCIC/NLETS policies, and regulations as set forth in the NCIC Operating Manual.
 Additionally, the ICTO/ATC will update the PM/PC monthly, when ordered, or when deemed necessary about any significant problems.
 The ICTO/ATC will appoint a security liaison to run day-to-day operations of the NCIC/NLETS system and will screen all potential terminal operators for suitability.
 The ICTO/ATC and security liaison positions may be held by one person, but there must be a designated assistant.
-The ICTO/ATC is responsible for reporting any information or system discrepancies to the CTO and CTA.

-3. Security Liaison.
-The Security Liaison is responsible for:

-a.
-Liaison between PMO/MCPD and the local police or sheriff department concerning NCIC/NLETS information when the ICTO/ATC is not available.

-b.
-Training new terminal operators.

-c.
-Conducting quarterly training for current terminal operators.

-d.
-Ensuring that all terminal operators are tested and certified every two years.

-e.
-Maintaining NCIC/NLETS manuals and desk top procedures.
+The ICTO/ATC is responsible for reporting any information or system discrepancies to the CTO and CTA. - 3.
+Security Liaison.
+The Security Liaison is responsible for: - a.
+Liaison between PMO/MCPD and the local police or sheriff department concerning NCIC/NLETS information when the ICTO/ATC is not available. - b.
+Training new terminal operators. - c.
+Conducting quarterly training for current terminal operators. - d.
+Ensuring that all terminal operators are tested and certified every two years. - e.
+Maintaining NCIC/NLETS manuals and desk top procedures. - f.

-f.
 Requesting additions/deletions of terminal operators through the CTA.